PanicMike-9/Progress-Log/2026/03-March.md

 13 March - configuring neovim today, adding key mappings and a few other related things

 14 March - configured LSP, added lualine for neovim, added JetBrainsMono Nerd font, added telescope.nvim for file explorer in neovim, added key mappings for it

+15 March - nothing much today, wasted a lot of time on rainbow-delimiters and it's not working either